Welcome, Family!

 LENGTH OF SESSION

-I am definitely an over shooter and love my job.
+I am definitely an over-shooter and love my job.
 Which causes me to get lost in the moment.
 No worries, I’m dedicated to providing a great experience.
-Even though I tend to get caught in the moment, my sessions do not go over an hour.
+Even though I tend to get caught up in the moment, my sessions will be around an hour.

 WHAT TO WEAR